 The Common Good is not the Greater Good of Utilitarianism, in which the desires and needs of the individual might be negated so that society's good might be served: the greatest good of the greatest number.
 Utilitarianism might say that the quarter of the world's population who live in coastal areas might just have to accept the loss of their homes caused by rising sea levels, if the energy needs of the majority are to be met.
 By contrast, the Common Good believes that true goods are those we all share, individually and together.
-As the sixteenth-century Anglican theologian, Richard Hooker puts it in his Lawes of Ecclesiastical Polity, 'the good which is proper unto each man belongeth to the common good of all, as a part of the whole's perfection' (VIII, ii,18).
-The idea goes back to the Greek philosophical world, so that in Plato, a flourishing person and a flourishing polity alike were the result of the full perfection and development of each part or person, working interdependently and ordered by justice.
-Hooker also looks back to Aristotle's Politics, where he argues that political life is aimed at living well, and sharing virtues which are not divided by being shared.
-And to Thomas Aquinas, who argues that a law is that which serves the common good and helps direct us to our end/goal, which is union with God.
+As the sixteenth-century Anglican theologian, Richard Hooker puts it in his Lawes of Ecclesiastical Polity, 'the good which is proper unto each man belongeth to the common good of all, as a part of the whole's perfection'.6 The idea goes back to the Greek philosophical world, so that in Plato's Republic, a flourishing person and a flourishing polity alike were the result of the full perfection and development of each part or person, working interdependently and ordered by justice.7 Hooker also looks back to Aristotle's Politics, where he argues that political life is aimed at living well, and sharing virtues which are not divided by being shared.8 And to Thomas Aquinas, who argues that a law is that which serves the common good and helps direct us to our end/goal, which is union with God.
 It is this which also undergirds Catholic Social Teaching today, vividly expressed by Pope Francis during the pandemic in 2020:

 The coronavirus is showing us that each person's true good is a common good, not only individual, and, vice versa, the common good is a true good for the person.
 If a person only seeks his or her own good, that person is selfish.
 Instead, a person is more of a person when his or her own good is open to everyone, when it is shared.
 Health, in addition to being an individual good, is also a public good.
-A healthy society is one that takes care of everyone's health.
+A healthy society is one that takes care of everyone's health.9

 What all these thinkers share is a belief that the good of you and me as individuals is interconnected.
 As Jeremiah writes, 'seek the welfare of the city ... for in its welfare you will find your own welfare' (Jer.29.7).
-Or as Dante's formerly rivalrous and ambitious souls now greet a newcomer in Paradise: 'here comes one who will increase our loves'.
-More people arriving in heaven does not mean a smaller degree of blessedness, but its multiplication.
+Or as Dante's formerly rivalrous and ambitious souls now greet a newcomer in Paradise: as 'one who will increase our loves'.10 More people arriving in heaven does not mean a smaller degree of blessedness, but its multiplication.
 True goods are not lessened by being shared.

 This suggests that there is a possibility for policies involving shared good rather than competitive goods.
 That my good is actually constituted partly by yours.
-Or as Martin Luther King put it to his children, when talking of giving them an excellent education, when others do not enjoy such a benefit: 'you will never be what you ought to be until they are what they ought to be'.
-We are all diminished by poverty, by inequality, by the degradation of the earth, air and seas.
+Or as Martin Luther King put it to the students of Oberlin: For some strange reason I can never be what I ought to be until you are what you ought to be.
+And you can never be what I ought to be until I am what I ought to be - this is the interrelated structure of reality.11 We are all diminished by poverty, by inequality, by the degradation of the earth, air and seas.